 This privacy statement explains how Qualtrics handles personal data collected during the normal course of business (sales, marketing, and support), as well as how data are processed in its software and services.
 Qualtrics complies with the EU-U.S. Privacy Shield framework and the Swiss Privacy Shield framework.
 It retains the American Arbitration Association/International Centre for Dispute Resolution (AAA/ICDR) for disputes.
 For specific information about GDPR, please visit https://qualtrics.com/gdpr.

-1. Qualtrics products
+1. Qualtrics software and services

 Qualtrics creates the most advanced online survey software for corporations, research companies, and universities.
 The software is provided in an Application Service Provider (ASP) model, accessed using a modern browser via the Internet.
 All of Qualtrics products are self-service, whereby the end-users are solely responsible for what data to collect and from whom.
 Survey respondents may use mobile devices to complete a survey.

 All customer data collected using the software are stored in a single secure data center; data do not “float” around in the cloud.

 Surveys may be distributed in numerous ways: via email, a web link, or off-line mobile app.
 Surveys may require a password or other authentication by the respondent.

 2. Data collected during normal business transactions (unrelated to the software)